paadza/Ubuntu-encrypted-btrfs-with-and-home-subvolumes-swap-and-Timeshift/README.md

 - notes for my video [Ubuntu 25.04 (24.04) with encrypted btrfs and swap..
 Timeshift snapshot.](https://www.youtube.com/watch?v=IRcJI9dQEmk&t=1183s)
 - works from Ubuntu 24.04 LTS onwards, we do this installation using the newest 25.04

 - the conversion is done by Torsten's script [btrfs-encrypt-root](https://gitlab.com/bronger/btrfs-encrypt-root/) - thank you!.
-I was using the latest version of the script, at shooting the video it was January's 2025 version.
+I was using the latest version of the script, when shooting the video it was January's 2025 version.
 - converts Ubuntu's just btrfs installation to encrypted btrfs installation with `@`and `@home` subvolume layout in live CD mode, IMMEDIATELLY after installation - no reboot!

 ## Ubuntu installation - 24.04 onwards, tested on 25.04